qutip/qutip/doc/guide/guide-overview.rst

 Organization
 =============

-QuTiP is designed to be a general toolbox for solving quantum optics like problems.
-As such, the QuTiP framework is built from a large (and ever growing) library of functions; from :func:`qutip.states.basis` to :func:`qutip.wigner`.
+QuTiP is designed to be a general toolbox for solving quantum optics like problems such as systems composed of two-level and harmonic oscillator components.
+To this end, the QuTiP framework is built from a large (and ever growing) library of functions; from :func:`qutip.states.basis` to :func:`qutip.wigner`.
 The general organization of QuTiP, highlighting the important functions available to the user, is shown in the :ref:`figure-qutip_org`

 .. _figure-qutip_org: